 Lingua holds a Neonatal Touch & Massage Certification® (NTMC).
 This is a one-of-a-kind certification for neonatal healthcare providers.
 NTMC™ combines a holistic, neonatal and systems theory approach to massage, with an emphasis on families and nurturing opportunities.
 This massage is provided in person or via ZOOM teaching families how to utilize.

-From breastfeeding to bottle feeding, infants can benefit from a trained speech - language pathology evaluation.
+From breastfeeding to bottle feeding, infants can benefit from a trained lactation counselor and speech - language pathology evaluation.

 Tongue, lip, and, cheek ties (Ankyloglossia) can be debilitating to breast/bottle feeding, speech development, dentition, and facial growth.

 Tethered oral tissues (TOTs), otherwise known as tongue/lip/buccal ties, affect appropriate movements of oral structures for breastfeeding or bottle-feeding as an infant.
 This can linger into childhood causing poor food management, decreased swallowing efficiency, dental deficits, and distorted speech production.
 TOTs are also present in adults, manifesting as jaw pain, muscle tension in the neck, headaches, and more.

 Starting solids can be difficult.
 Avoidant behaviors in childhood are hard.
 Feeding therapy can help families love mealtime again.

 Feeding difficulties lead to problems including weight loss, nutritional deficiency, or problems with daily functioning.
 Whether your child tubefed dependent or has trouble eating a variety of foods, a comprehensive evaluation will be completed.

 Voice therapy is provided to individuals who demonstrate a hoarse, raspy, or breathy voice quality.